robertglenn/selenium-examples/README.md

+# Purpose of this repo
+I personally have trouble finding useful examples (beyond 'hello world' or snippets) of behavior tests.

+There are definitedly some great resources out there that build off of selenium-webdriver, but many of them include other third-party libraries (which, at best, obscures behavior).

+I hope to provide real-world examples of behavior tests for popular websites to better showcase how to write behavior tests with as few "magic" libraries as possible.

+## How To Run:
+* `npm test`

 # Automated Behavior Testing
 Automated behavior testing replaces the vast majority of manual user acceptance testing (UAT) for the web, by simulating a user's interactions with a web page.